 Click here to read NGO Monitor’s report, Bad Investment: The Philanthropy of George Soros and the Arab-Israeli Conflict.

-- Founded in 1993 by billionaire George Soros.
-Part of the Open Society Foundations.
+- Part of the Open Society Foundations.

 - OSI’s “Middle East and North Africa Initiative,” claims to have “supported NGOs monitoring human rights violations by both Israeli and Palestinian authorities, groups in Israel that challenge discrimination and promote equitable housing and environmental conditions for Arabs and Jews.”